 TAS cannot pay for any charges for upgraded services beyond the basic service.

 TAS funds can be used to pay for initial setup or reconnection fees for propane or butane service, including the minimal supply of fuel if the utility company has a policy that requires a minimal supply of fuel to be delivered during the initial or reconnection service call.
-TAS funds cannot be used to top off a tank with fuel when the individual’shome is connected and has a supply of butane or propane.
+TAS funds cannot be used to top off a tank with fuel when the member’s home is connected and has a supply of butane or propane.

-TAS can pay for pet deposits only if the pet is a service animal essential to the member.

-7641.2 Household Needs
+7640.2 Household Needs

-Revision 10-0; Effective September 1, 2010
+Revision 18-2; Effective September 3, 2018

 Household needs include basic furniture/appliances.
-This includes bedroom furniture, living room furniture, kitchen furniture, refrigerator, stove, washer, dryer, etc.
+This includes bedroom furniture, living room furniture, kitchen furniture, refrigerator, stove, washer, dryer, cleaning supplies and toiletries, etc.

-An applicant may request a specific brand or type of appliance, furniture or other Transition Assistance Services (TAS) item as long as the applicant's needs are met within the cost limit.
+An applicant or member may request a specific brand or type of appliance, furniture or other Transition Assistance Services (TAS) item as long as the applicant's or member’s needs are met within the cost limit.

-TAS items may be placed in a home other than the applicant’s only when furnishings are not available and are necessary for the applicant to transition to the community.
+TAS items may be placed in a home other than the applicant’s or member’s only when furnishings are not available and are necessary for the applicant or member to transition to the community.
 TAS cannot pay for items that would only be used by the other person.

-If existing items are not usable and the lack of a usable basic/essential item creates a barrier keeping the individual from returning to the community, the item is considered a need.
+If existing items are not usable and the lack of a usable basic or essential item creates a barrier keeping the individual from returning to the community, the item is considered a need.

-7641.3 Housewares
+7640.3 Housewares